 Emily Ann Niego is majoring in Aboriginal Studies, as part of a general arts and science program, at Algonquin College in Ottawa.
 She is planning to continue next year in the second year program or go back to Nunavut and study Inuit Studies with Nunavut Arctic College.

 Anna Lambe is working towards a Bachelor of International Development and Globalization Coop Program at the University of Ottawa.

 The UWC Toronto is providing financial assistance, by covering residence fees at Innis College, to a young woman from a background of need.

 Our recipient for the 2018-2019 school year is Katherine Yang.
 Katherine won an entrance scholarship to the University of Toronto, and our residence award.
 She graduated from A.Y.
 Jackson Collegiate Institute in North York, and is studying business at U of T.

-The UWC Board is happy to introduce the board members of our new charity, the UWC Toronto Foundation:
+The board members of the UWC Toronto Foundation are

 UWC’s annual donation to the Heritage Fund for scholarships has been approximately $30,000.
 Further donations have been made by the UWC to Iqaluit students, Indspire, Sistering, Innis College and Romero House from the Board’s discretionary fund, fundraising and the charitable activities work.